marcelclaro/FDTR/FDTR_GUI_README.md

 - Use scientific notation for small values (e.g., 60e-7 instead of 0.0000006)
 - For numerical stability, the library uses cm units for thermal conductivity (W/cmK)
-- The mpmath backend is slower but more numerically stable for complex models
+- The mpmath backend is slower but could be more numerically stable for complex models
 - Always create the domain before adding layers or creating models
 - Interface numbers start from 1 and count from bottom to top